TorSatherley/password-manager/plan.md

     - prompt 'Specify secret to delete:'
     - delete secret, print Deleted or error message

-- for l:
-    - print number of secrets available.

 - for x:
     - print 'thank you, goodbye', dissconnect from password manager